pb4git/Nash-DQN-CSB-Article/README.md

 ### Failed attempt #1
 #### Description
 As discussed above, the main limitation we were faced with originated from the fact that only one agent learned to improve its policy from the environment while the other agent had a fixed policy.
-We created an environment with which two neural networks interacted: one controlled the blocker, the other one controlled the runner.
+We created an environment in which two neural networks interacted: one controlled the blocker, the other one controlled the runner.
 In a Q-learning framework, each agent predicted the expected future discounted reward for the 6 actions it was allowed to perform.
 Our hope was to train both agents simultaneously so that they would converge towards an optimal adversarial strategy.
 #### Results